backstage/backstage/plugins/azure-functions/README.md

 portal.azure.com/functions-name: <function-name>
 ```

 `<function-name>` can be an exact or partial name for the functions' app.
-When using a partial name, it's important that the value here matches the **start** of the functions name.

 Example of Partial Matching: